clewisdavis/The-Joy-of-React/course-notes.md

 - The easiest way to think about React, is a series of snapshots over time.
 - When you first call a component, `App()` you get an initial value.
-- Then everytime you call the component after that, you get another snapshot and on and one.
+- Then every time you call the component after that, you get another snapshot and on and one.
 - For each of these snapshot, the `state` variable is being populated within React.

-- React doesn't compile to some other langauge, it is always restricted by the rules of JS.
+- React doesn't compile to some other language, it is always restricted by the rules of JS.

 ### Forms